FarronF/limerick-council-meetings/meetings/2016/06/14-Economic Development, Enterprise and Planning Strategic Policy Committee Meeting/Minutes - Economic Development, Enterprise and Planning  3rd May 2016.md

 Issues were raised by Councillors around Food Strategy including branding,

+incubation space, the appointment of a Food Development Manager, Kitchen Units.
+---
-incubation space, the appointment of a Food Development Manager, Kitchen Units.--- Mike Cantwell informed the meeting that there was a shortage of available Food
+Mike Cantwell informed the meeting that there was a shortage of available Food

 Units in the City.
 He also confirmed that a Food Development manager is to be